 Thank you for helping the FTC share information and help people spot and avoid scams.
 You can subscribe to our blog to learn about the latest scams.
 And if you or someone you know sees a fraud, scam, or bad business practice, please report it to the FTC at ReportFraud.ftc.gov.
 Happy holidays.

-Note: This blog was updated on April 1, 2022 to reflect the extension of free weekly credit reports.
+Updated September 23, 2022 to reflect the extension of free weekly credit reports through December 2023.